-Veteran benefits information is available in the Office of Financial Aid Administration.
-Each semester recipients of Veterans Administration funds are required to file an Enrollment Certification in this office, and to report promptly when adding or dropping any courses, as well as being responsible for any overpayments made by the V.A.
+Veteran benefits information is available in the Jasper Central office.
+Each semester recipients of Veterans Administration funds are required to file an Enrollment Certification, and to report promptly when adding or dropping any courses, as well as being responsible for any overpayments made by the V.A.
+For more information, contact the VA representative at (718) 862-8121.